Free-Software-for-Android/FasterGPS/README.md

 Fork FasterGPS and do a Pull Request.
 I will merge your changes back into the main project.

-# Libraries

-All JAR-Libraries are provided in this repository under "FasterGPS/libs", all Android Library projects are under "libraries".

 # Information about gps.conf

 * http://forum.xda-developers.com/showthread.php?p=11342772